-- The Coordinator of Student Conduct Systems will meet with the charged student(s) prior to the scheduled hearing date upon the student's request.
+- The Dean of Students will meet with the charged student(s) prior to the scheduled hearing date upon the student's request.

-- The purpose of a pre-hearing in board cases is to ensure that the student has information about the documentation available to board members.
-At this time, the student may also provide the Coordinator of Student Conduct Systems with the names of any witnesses he/she may want to be brought before the board, and ask any questions they may have about the hearing process.
+- The purpose of a pre-hearing in Hearing Board cases is to ensure that the student has information about the documentation available to board members.
+At this time, the student may also provide the Dean of Students with the names of any witnesses he/she may want to be brought before the board, and ask any questions they may have about the hearing process.

 - The student requesting an appeal identifies the reason for their appeal.
 The Committee on Student Conduct reviews the information regarding how the initial decision was made, and may make one of four decisions: